rogerchamberlain/rogerchamberlain.github.io/modules/06/assignment.md

 		- Error string in UTF-8 format
 		- Timestamp represents the number of milliseconds since reset, 4-byte integer
 		- Potentiometer reading in A/D counts, 2-byte integer
-		- Raw (unfiltered) temperature reading in A/D counts, 2-byte integer
+		- Raw (unfiltered) ultrasonic sensor reading as 4-byte unsigned integer in &mu;s.
-	- Proper conversion and filtering of temperature on Java side
+	- Proper conversion and filtering of distance on Java side
 	- SerialComm debug showing received bytes
 	- Correct wiring and sensor readings